 - All legal owners of the property will need to sign a consent form in order to proceed with staircasing. - Staircasing can only take place if your rent and service charge account is up to date.
-If there are arrears, you will need to clear these before proceeding. - Even when you staircase to 75% ownership, there can still be a service charge payable on your home and potentially a Peace of Mind charge.
+If there are arrears, you will need to clear these before proceeding. - Even when you staircase to 100% ownership, there can still be a service charge payable on your home.
+This will always apply to apartments, but in some cases it can also apply to houses.
+If the property is part of a development that has communal areas, which need to be maintained. - In some cases a ground rent may become payable when you staircase to 100%.